 Old-timey sportswriters, historians, and blowhards still love to wax poetic about how the start of baseball season heralds the rebirth of man or some such nonsense.
 They’re full of it, but Opening Day does signal the season during which we can all sit outside, drink beer, and heckle Miguel Cabrera and Prince Fielder for being baseball’s version of WWF tag-team duo Earthquake and Typhoon.

 There’s a lot to love about baseball, but 162 games is a long slog, and it’s hard to maintain focus for the whole ride.
-So heading into the start of the 2012 season, we figured it was a good time to go over 9 things worth keeping an eye on this season — in addition to Derek Jeter’s latest girlfriend.
+So heading into the start of the 2012 season, we figured it was a good time to go over 9 things worth keeping an eye on this season before rushing out to buy the baseball tickets — in addition to Derek Jeter’s latest girlfriend.

 1. JAMIE MOYER IS OLD